darkzeroman/AntChallenge/README.txt

 EXPLORE
 	If foud source updated: ChangeMode(TOFOOD)
 	If plan exists: return nextAction
-	If more than 200 food on mound:
-		If at HOME: return HALT
-		Else ChangeMode(TOHOME)
 	If can find closest UNEXPLORED: return
 	If at home: return HALT
 	ChangeMode(TOHOME)